Tax Considerations for Fantasy Sports Fans

 Fantasy sports winnings of $600 or more are reported to the IRS

 If it turns out to be your lucky day and you take home a net profit of $600 or more for the year playing on websites such as DraftKings and FanDuel, the organizers have a legal obligation to send both you and the IRS a Form 1099-MISC.
-If you receive your winnings through PayPal, the reporting form may be a 1099-K.
+If you receive your winnings through PayPal, you might receive a Form 1099-K.

 The 1099 tax forms report your winnings to the taxing authorities and also gives you information for completing your taxes.
 Even if you don't receive a 1099 form, you are still required to report all of your income on your federal and state income tax returns.